JakeWnuk/ptt/README.md

  `ptt` or Password Transformation Tool is a multi-tool for working with text for password cracking.
-It can be used to transform text in a variety of ways for password cracking such as:
+It can be used to transform text in a variety of ways for password cracking.

 ```
 $ ptt -h